 Many Medicaid recipients are admitted to nursing homes but plan to return to their homes in their community.
 Financially, it is important for them to maintain community Medicaid budgeting so that they can continue to pay rent, utility, and other living expenses to preserve their apartment or home for their return.
 However, the Medicaid application system presumes that because they were admitted to a nursing home, they are staying there permanently.
 Permanent residents are allowed to retain only the $50 personal allowance, and the amount needed to pay a supplemental Medicare (Medigap) policy, and the rest of their income is paid for their nursing home care.
 See this article on Medicaid rules for coverage in nursing homes.
 There are exceptions to these rules that allow the resident to maintain “community budgeting” or "non-chronic care" while in the nursing home, allowing them to retain the same income they are allowed in the community – $800/month + $20 (2013).
 ALSO, SSI recipients have their own rules.
 Both are discussed in this article.

 The SSI program has its own separate rules that allow SSI recipients who are temporarily in a medical institution (hospital or nursing home) to keep their full SSI check for the first 3 full months of institutionalization, so that they may pay necessary expenses to maintain their home or living arrangement to which they may return upon discharge.
 These rules are in this Fact Sheet, along with a form to request these temporary SSI benefits.
 The rules are in the Social Security POMS § SI 00520.140 and require two types of documentation.
 This Fact Sheet includes a form that can be used for both types of documentation.
 First, a physician (or other appropriate source) must certify in writing to the Social Security Administration, before the 90th day of the institutionalization or the discharge home, whichever is earlier, that s/he expects the medical confinement will not last longer than 90 days.
 Second, the recipient must also demonstrate that s/he needs to pay expenses to return home.
 After the 90 days, the SSI check is reduced to $55/month as a personal needs allowance (NYS supplements the $30 federal allowance to total $55).

+a.
 How Medicaid typically budgets a new resident’s income

 Any person who enters a nursing home, or who stays in a hospital for 6 months and has no spouse, is presumed to be in permanent absence status, meaning “that an individual is not expected to return home.”
 See 18 NYCRR § 360-1.4(k).
 For people in “permanent absence status,” Medicaid uses chronic care budgeting to calculate how much of their income must be used to pay toward the cost of care.
 See 18 NYCRR § 360-4.9.
 Beginning with the first full calendar month of the person’s admission to the nursing home, they are allowed to keep only a personal needs allowance of $50, plus enough money to cover any private health insurance premiums.
 See 18 NYCRR §§ 360-1.4(c), 360-4.9; Medicaid Reference Guide 232-235.
 (If married or for those with dependents, spousal impoverishment protections also apply and are not discussed here).
 If they were not admitted on the first day of a month, then for the partial month of their admission Medicaid uses community budgeting, under which a single person may keep $787 of their income plus enough to cover health insurance premiums